Pathrule

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true, so the read-only behavior is expected.
-The description adds value by listing the exact return fields (id, name, slug, plan, subscription_status, role), which is beyond what annotations provide.
+Annotations already declare readOnlyHint=true and destructiveHint=false, so the safety profile is known.
+The description adds value by disclosing that results are scoped to the authenticated user and listing the exact return fields (id, name, slug, plan, subscription_status, user role), which goes beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.